-SSM 21104 Movement Concept, Skill Analysis, Performance and Practices in Karate Т Р W History of the sport Basic movements of the sport Basic techniques and ski lls o f sel ected
+SSM 21104 Movement Concept, Skill Analysis, Performance and Practices in Karate

 History of the sport, Basic movements of the sport.
 Basic techniques and skills of selected sport, teaching methodology of techniques for beginners, Rules of the game, Basic formation systems for beginners.